Shresht7/PythonScripts/README.md

 # Python Scripts

-A collection of useful python scripts.
+A collection of semi-useful python scripts.

 ## Scripts